WesVleuten/gitflow/README.md

 ## Cloning a repository

-In GitHub Desktop you can find a list of respositories, in this list search for the repository you want to download.
+In GitHub Desktop you can find a list of repositories, in this list search for the repository you want to download.
 By default it will store the repository in:

 * Windows: `C:\Users\<Your Username>\Documents\GitHub`
 * macOS:`/Users/<Your Username>/Documents/GitHub`